Constance Clayton: Early life and education

 Clayton was born in North Philadelphia to Willabell (née Harris) and Levi Clayton in 1933.
 Her parents separated shortly before she reached the age of two and were subsequently divorced.
 She was raised by her mother and maternal grandmother, Sarah Harris.
 She said of her childhood that "I had everything I needed and most of the things I wanted.
 I really was very fortunate."
 Her mother took her to art museums, establishing a lifelong love for art.
 Clayton attended Paul Laurence Dunbar Elementary School and the Philadelphia High School for Girls.
 She credited lawyer Sadie Tanner Mossell Alexander, the wife of civil rights attorney Raymond Pace Alexander, as one of her mentors.

 Clayton received her B.A. and M.A. at Temple University in 1955, where she specialized in elementary school administration.
-She earned her Ph.D. from Pennsylvania State University in 1974, and a Doctor of Education degree (EdD) in educational administration from the University of Pennsylvania Graduate School of Education in 1981.
+She earned her Ph.D. from the University of Pennsylvania in 1974, and a Doctor of Education degree (EdD) in educational administration from the University of Pennsylvania Graduate School of Education in 1981.

 Clayton was the national social action chairman of the Delta Sigma Theta sorority.